-Measure 2.1 - Students will demonstrate their abiliyt of make experimental predications.
+Measure 2.1 - Students will demonstrate their ability to make experimental predictions.
+Data from AC 2019 - 2020

 Analysis.
-In 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
+In AC 2017-2018, the natural sciences core competency consisted of a single student learning outcome with a single measure.
 The University modified its General Education Core Curriculum ensuring that its six key competencies are central to the mission and are consistent with the Louisiana Board of Regents' requirements for general education.
 In response, the natural sciences core competency was changed to the following: To understand the universe through the study of life and physical sciences.
 This new core competency has two different student learning outcomes each with two different measures.
-New guiz-based assessments were designed and implemented for the first time during AY2018-2019.
-In AY 2018-2019, the target for this measure was met not met with 39.61% (608/1535) of students scoring 70% or higher on the quiz.
-During the Fall 2018 semester, 37.50% (360/960) students scored 70% or higher on the guiz.
-Instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on experimental design and the prediction of experimental results.
-Following those adjustments which were implemented during the Spring 2019 semester, an increase in student performance was observed with 43.13% (248/575) students scoring 70% or higher on the guiz.
-While this increase (5.63%) was not enough to meet our target of 80%, it demonstrates that altered instruction can increase student performance in this area.
+New guiz-based assessments were designed and implemented for the first-time during AC 2018-2019.
+In AC 2018-2019, the target for this measure was met not met with 39.61% (608/1535) of students scoring 70% or higher on the quiz.
+Based on the analysis of the AC 2018-2019 results, in AC 2019-2020 instructors of the mapped courses decided to spend more instructional time describing the parts of the scientific method specifically focusing on experimental design and the prediction of experimental results.
+Following those adjustments, in AC 2019-2020 the target was not met with 39.41% (296/751) students scoring a 70% or higher on the scientific method quiz.
+This is below (-40.59%) our goal of 80% of students in BIOL 1010, BIOL 2250, and SCI 1020 scoring ≥70% on the guiz.
+The student performance from AC 2019-2020 slightly decreased (-0.28%) from the AC 2018 - 2019 suggesting that our altered instruction has not increased student performance for this measure.
 Based on the analysis of these results, we will continue to enhance the instruction of the different types of experimental variables, their use in proper experimental design, and their value in making experimental predictions.

 Decision or action to drive future improvement.
-Based on the analysis of the results in 2018-2019, in AY 2019-2020, we will implement the following changes to drive the cycle of continuous improvement:
+Based on the analysis of the results in AC 2019-2020, in AC 2020-2021, we will implement the following changes to drive the cycle of continuous improvement:

-- Increase instructional time on the parts of the scientific method with focus on the different types of experimental variables and their use in proper experimental design - Provide more examples of applications of the scientific method with the parts identified, discussion of why specific variables were used, and how you can use that understanding to make predications of experimental results
+- Increase instructional time on the parts of the scientific method with focus on the different types of experimental variables and their use in proper experimental design - Provide more examples of applications of the scientific method with the parts identified, discussion of why specific variables was used, and how you can use that understanding to make predications of experimental results